8ctopus/apix-log/README.md

 ```
 `setCascading()` was set to *false* (default is *true*) so the entries caught here won't continue downstream past that particular log bucket. `setDeferred()` was set to *true* (default is *false*) so processing happen on `__destruct` (end of script generally) rather than on the fly.

-Now, lets create a main logger object and inject the two previous loggers.
+Now, let's create a main logger object and inject the two previous loggers.

 ```php
 // The main logger object (injecting an array of loggers)
 $logger = new Apix\Log\Logger( array($urgent_logger, $app_logger) );
 ```
-Lets create an additional logger -- just for development/debug purposes.
+Let's create an additional logger -- just for development/debug purposes.

 ```php
 if(DEBUG) {
   // Bucket for the remaining logs -- i.e. `notice`, `info` and `debug`